mozilla/releases-comm-central/mailnews/test/certs/readme.txt

 This will generate foo.cert and foo.key.
 All three files should be checked in.
 The .cert and .key files should be added to mailnews/moz.build.

+To renew a certificate, update the validity line in foo.cert.certspec, then repeat the steps above.

 See ServerTestUtils.sys.mjs to see how to use the files.